project-chip/connectedhomeip/examples/lighting-app/esp32/README.md

 ## Apply update

-Once the transfer is complete OTA requestor sends ApplyUpdateRequest command to OTA provider for applying the image.
+Once the transfer is complete, OTA requestor sends ApplyUpdateRequest command to OTA provider for applying the image.
 Device will restart on successful application of OTA image.